 Change where your files are stored in Photos on Mac

 When you import photos and videos into Photos, they’re copied to the Photos library in the Pictures folder.
-If you prefer, you can store photos and videos outside the Photos library (for example, in a folder on your Mac or on an external drive) and still view them in Photos.
+To save storage space, you can store photos and videos outside the Photos library (for example, on an external drive) and still view them in Photos.
 Files stored outside your library are called referenced files.

 Store imported files outside the Photos library

 In the Photos app on your Mac, choose Photos > Settings, then click General.